• Hem

 The Association of Swedish Higher Education Institutions

 The Association of Swedish Higher Education Institutions was founded in 1995 as an organisation for institutional cooperation on a voluntary basis.
-38 universities and university colleges in Sweden are members (16 universities, 18 university colleges and 4 university art colleges).
+38 universities and university colleges in Sweden are members.

 Background